Ramaswamy embraces ‘outsider’ label as he takes on Trump

 “He was the only candidate who appeared in-person at the state [GOP] convention last weekend, which I thought said a lot about just how committed he was to meeting face-to-face with voters and talking to them about the issues that both he and they care about,” said Rob Godfrey, a South Carolina-based GOP strategist who formerly worked for Haley.

-Perhaps the thing that differentiates Ramaswamy the most is the fact that he’s the first millennial running for the GOP presidential nomination.
+Perhaps the thing that differentiates Ramaswamy, 37, the most is the fact that he’s the first millennial running for the GOP presidential nomination.

 Former Iowa state GOP Rep. Joe Mitchell, also the founder of the Republican-focused Run GenZ, said he’s been impressed with just how rapidly Ramaswamy has become a known figure within the GOP primary.
 Mitchell, who’s 26, hasn’t made up his mind yet about who he’s voting for, but he said that age shouldn’t be a deterrent for someone like Ramaswamy.

-But Ramaswamy’s campaign proposal to raise the minimum voting age to 25 years — unless adults aged 18 years and older either do a stint of national service, such as serving in the military, or through a civics exam — isn’t landing as well with younger Republicans.
+But Ramaswamy’s campaign proposal to raise the minimum voting age to 25 years — unless adults aged 18-24 either do a stint of national service, such as serving in the military, or through a civics exam — isn’t landing as well with younger Republicans.

 “I don’t think that was the greatest proposal to put out there, specifically if he was trying to get younger voters to his camp,” Mitchell said.